mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 digital piano.

 * Record directly from the piano to a USB flash drive
-* Record digital audio from the piano via USB
+* Record audio from the piano via USB
-* Record analog audio from the piano via line outputs
+* Record audio from the piano via line outputs

 ### USB audio capabilities of popular digital pianos